 Priscila breaks down pencil the different ages with actionable tips on how to help.

 Practice, dedication, and one on one instruction WILL pay off.
 We can help incorrect pencil grip over time.

 From 1-1.5 years, you will see your toddler holding a crayon with fisted hands, slightly flexed, and the arm moving as one unit.

 Guess what?
-It is called a palmar grasp and it is totally developmental!
+It is called a palmar grasp, and it is developmental!

 This is the time to develop their palmar arches without focusing too much on writing and grasp.

 Palmar arches allow for the cupping action of the hand to hold objects (like a pencil).
-So instead of the pencil, focus on manipulatives and toys that involve squeezing, pinching, putting small objects together and pulling them apart.
+So instead of the pencil, focus on manipulatives and toys that involve squeezing, pinching, putting small things together, and pulling them apart.

-But remember exposure is also important!
+But remember, exposure is also essential!
 Expose toddlers to crayons and let them make marks and scribble for fun!